Code-Institute-Submissions/bookstore-project/README.md

 #### Feature 1
 Navigation bar: Every page has a navigation bar at the top which helps users to navigate through the pages
 Footer: Every page has a footer; the footer has a subscribe button where we invite the user to subscribe for our newsletter.
-The subscribe button has a modal
-In index.html I have used a full background image to cover a section I have created  at the top just below the navigation bar, this is to invite our users with an attractive image at the top.
+The subscribe button has a modal making the pattern consistent In index.html I have used a full background image to cover a section I have created  at the top just below the navigation bar, this is to invite our users with an attractive image at the top.
 Then below and just above the footer in index.html is our story section also a section I created about Elma Printers and Stationers which has better spacing making it easier to read and process visually.
+I have also highlighted the subsribe and buy now buttons.
+There is color contrast where navigation bar and footer are blue and the buttons are red. there is font contrast where section titles use roboto and main section uses montserrat.

 ### Features Left to Implement
 In future, i wish to put more functionality to the 'buy now' and 'subscribe' buttons